wp-plugins/search-types-custom-fields-widget/readme.txt

 6. A Sample Table of Post

 == Changelog ==
+= 0.4.6.1.2 =
-= 0.4.6.1.1 =
+* fix problem with custom field of type 'Checkboxes' with version 1.6.3 of Types = 0.4.6.1.1 =
 * no new features; some small enhancements, bug fixes and code maintenance
 * taxonomy items are no longer required to come before other items in the sort order